BluTargaryan/peaceakoja-portfolio/README.md

 ## Diary Entry 4
 Worked on the footer section, edited the PAWIcon button to allow for more custom styling.
 Done with laying bones.

+## Diary Entry 5
+Added images to the home page as well as reworked the pabuttonwicon component.
+Note: work on call and text functionality for footer and probably refactor